Dalmatians, like any breed, have specific problems for which reputable breeders screen.

 Most Dalmatians are unable to form one ingredient in urine normally and therefore form urate urinary crystals, but a few carry the gene which prevents this problem.
 The technical name for this is hyperuricosuria.
 Dogs which have the enzyme have the "low uric acid" or "normal uric acid" (LUA or NUA) version; most Dalmatians have high urate (hu) form and are at increased risk of forming stones.

-Breeding dogs need to be periodically screened for Brucellosis and, if indicated, other sexually transimitted disorders.
+Breeding dogs need to be periodically screened for Brucellosis and, if indicated, other sexually transmitted disorders.

 Your breeder can give you copies of test results.
 In the US, reputable breeders list their results online: click here: Orthopedic Foundation for Animals.
 Dogs which have completed OFA's recommended minimum health tests will have a CHIC number to make it easier to find their results.

 There are other, uncommon disorders.
 Some genetic disorders (ARDS, Degenerative Myelopathy, etc) can be avoided with DNA testing.
-Some do not have a DNA test (early kidney failure, seizures, copper storage, etc) and are minimized with careful breeding.
+Some do not have a DNA test (early kidney failure, seizures, copper storage, heart disease, dwarfism, etc) and are minimized with careful breeding.